 Inspiring your customers to create UGC about your company is easy when they feel engaged with your brand on social media.

 Of course, the success of this approach depends on what type of industry you are in.
 You will have to deeply understand your customer profile and a certain level of cultural intelligence in your marketing approach to engage people sincerely.

-Brands must find ways to connect with and inspire their customers if they want to create high-quality UGC surrounding their brand.
+Brands must find ways to connect with their customers and inspire customer loyalty if they want to create high-quality UGC surrounding their brand and find brand advocates.
 The best way to do this is to start with the customer and link their experiences to your brand, not the other way around.

 Ask and offer a reward